I know what it feels like to procrastinate.

 More recently, when I did my own work on the topic of procrastination, one scene showed me that procrastination was there to keep me safe so I wouldn’t get hurt.
 In another scene, I felt a sense of freedom and excitement so procrastination was a good thing in this setup.
 Once I realised what the root and the cause was, I could move on, change my belief around procrastination and get going with the work I wanted to do.

-I’ve seen that when entrepreneurs are listening to themselves and taking action to do something that’s meaningful for them, they are happier, more fulfilled and get more clients.
+I’ve seen that when people are listening to themselves and taking action to do something that’s meaningful for them, they are happier, more fulfilled and this has a ripple effect out into their community and the world.

 What drives me?